donsheehy/datastructures/docs/fullbook.md

     return self.data == other.data and self.children == other.children
 ```

 Here, it is less obvious that we are doing recursion, but we are because `self.children` and `other.children` are lists and list equality is determined by testing the equality of the items.
-In our case, the items in the `.children` lists are `Tree`'s, so our `__eq__` method will be invoked for each one.
+In this case, the items in the  lists are `Tree`'s, so our `__eq__` method will be invoked for each one.

 Here's another example.
 Let's write a function that computes the height of the tree.
 We can do this by computing the height of the subtrees and return one more than the max of those.
 If there are no children, the height is $0$.